What is Lip Neutralisation?

 Healing, Sessions & Expectations

 Lip neutralisation outcomes are assessed based on balance and tone correction over time rather than immediate visible change.
 Because the treatment works with existing pigment and natural lip tone, results are reviewed progressively as part of an individual treatment plan rather than judged immediately after a session.
+Healing stages are outlined in the Lip Blush Healing Timeline.

 Treatment note: